cdjackson/angular-dialgauge/README.md

 angular-dialgauge
 =================

-AngularJS directive for a dial gauge
+AngularJS directive for a dial gauge.
+This uses SVG and will automatically size to the parent.
+Therefore the parent should have a size.

 The following options are possible -: